xdevguild/learn-multiversx-js-sdk-with-examples/README.md

 ## Contributing

 Contributions are welcome!
-If you have suggestions, improvements, or additional examples, feel free to open an issue or submit a pull request.
+If you have suggestions, improvements, or additional examples, please feel free to open an issue or submit a pull request.

 ## Contact

-For further assistance or inquiries, feel free to reach out through X ([@theJulianIo](http://x.com/theJulianIo)) or by submitting an issue in this repository.
+If you need further assistance or have inquiries, feel free to contact us through X ([@theJulianIo](http://x.com/theJulianIo)) or by submitting an issue in this repository.